top of page

 1. It’s not just the law, it’s the right thing to do.

-Internet accessibility is a human right and making websites and apps accessible respects the dignity, equality, and inclusion of people with disabilities and older adults.
-Getting and staying compliant shows your commitment to Diversity, Equity, and Inclusion (DEI), which is becoming increasingly important to your customers, employees, and stakeholders.
+Internet accessibility is a human right, and making websites and apps accessible respects the dignity, equality, and inclusion of people with disabilities and older adults.
+Getting and staying compliant shows your commitment to your customers, employees, and stakeholders.

 2. It will improve your SEO.